-To fulfill their Honors College Capstone by building on work done in PUBH 370/397, students would extend an area of inquiry and select additional research articles and scholarly publications relevant to their focused public health practice issue and provide a more in depth analysis of that specific issue through enhanced research, inquiry and analysis.
+To fulfill their Honors College Capstone by building on work done in PUBH 370/397, students would extend an area of inquiry and select additional research articles and scholarly publications relevant to their focused public health practice issue and provide a more in-depth analysis of that specific issue through enhanced research, inquiry, and analysis.
 As with the other options discussed above, students selecting this option will need to identify a faculty Capstone Supervisor.
-Students choosing their individual work on the public health practice issue rather than the work of their PUBH 370/397 group.
+Students choosing this option will prepare a scholarly paper of 15-20 pages on their selected research topic, addressing their individual work on the public health practice issue rather than the work of their PUBH 370/397 group.
 Note that the PUBH 370/397 presentations do NOT fulfill the public presentation requirement of the Honors College Capstone.

 The HON 322 capstone is a two-semester sequence.
-Therefore, students pursuing the option of using their PUBH 370/397 work as the starting point for their Honors College Capstone are advised to decide on their Capstone topic and identify a Capstone Supervisor by Week 10 of the fall semester.
-(Since the deadline for submitting the Capstone Agreement Form is 4:00 p.m.
+Therefore, students pursuing the option of using their PUBH 370/397 work as the starting point for their Honors College Capstone are advised to decide on their Capstone topic and identify a Capstone Supervisor by Week 10 of the fall semester. (\\\Since the deadline for submitting the Capstone Agreement Form is 4:00 p.m.
 Friday of the third week of the semester, please notify the Honors College if you will be submitting the form late).
 They should register for HON 322 again in the spring using that semester to complete the 15-20 page research paper and presentation associated with their PUBH 370/397 topic.